porsche-design-system/porsche-design-system/packages/components/src/components/action/button-pure/button-pure.examples.md

 # Button Pure

-The `<p-button-pure>` component is essential to perform events for interactions.
+The `<p-button-pure>` component is essential to perform events for **interactions**.
+A Button can be used with or without a label, but it's recommended to keep the **label visible** for better **usability** whenever possible.
-It can be used with or without a label.
-When hiding the label make sure to provide a descriptive label text for screen readers.
+When used without a label, it is mandatory for **accessibility** to provide a descriptive label text for screen readers.
 Whenever you want to provide navigational elements, stick to the [Link](components/link) or [Link Pure](components/link-pure) component instead.

 ## Basic example